 Watch your yard and find the places that look like this.

-How do I amend the soil for hydrangeas
+How do I amend the soil for growing hydrangeas

 And speaking of dirt.

-If you are going to plant hydrangeas in the Texas soil and walk away and think that they are going to survive?
+If you are growing hydrangeas in the Texas soil and walking away and thinking that they are going to survive?
 You are thinking wrong.